Acoustic output measurements

-Precision Acoustics is pleased to offer access to a full range of acoustic measurement services for medical and non medical ultrasound transducers.
+We offer access to a full range of acoustic measurement services for medical and non medical ultrasound transducers.

 The accurate characterisation of temporal and spatial parameters of a medical ultrasonic field is important for safety reasons.
-Using our fully automated test tanks, Precision Acoustics can measure the parameters required by international safety standards and regulatory organisations in the frequency range 0.5-20MHz.
+Using our fully automated test tanks, Precision Acoustics can measure the parameters required by international safety standards and regulatory organisations in the frequency range 0.5 MHz to 20 MHz.

 Non medical products often require characterisation so that beam profiles and bandwidths can be quantified.
 Precision Acoustics can undertake measurements according to the relevant international standards to assess the beam profile and calculate the beam width for non-destructive testing transducers.

-We also have the capability to characterise the acoustic properties of a wide range of fluids, gels and solid materials in the frequency range 0.5-10MHz.
+We also have the capability to characterise the acoustic properties of a wide range of fluids, gels and solid materials in the frequency range 0.5 MHz to 10 MHz.